ManojG1978/aks-training/README.md

 4) Create a new Secret with name *connectionString*.
 Add a secret value.
 5) Create a K8S secret to house the credentials of Service Principal\
 `kubectl create secret generic secrets-store-creds --from-literal clientid=yourClientID --from-literal clientsecret=yourClientSecret`
 6) Create the *ServiceProviderClass* object.
-Open the k8s-secretprovider.yaml in the Code editor and update  *userAssignedIdentityID* with your Service Principal ID, *keyvaultName* with the name of the vault you created, *subscriptionId* with your subscription ID, and *tenantId* with your tenant ID\
+Open the k8s-secretprovider.yaml in the Code editor (Secrets folder) and update  *userAssignedIdentityID* with your Service Principal ID, *keyvaultName* with the name of the vault you created, *subscriptionId* with your subscription ID, and *tenantId* with your tenant ID (run *az account list* for getting tenant ID and subscription ID)\
 `kubectl create -f k8s-secretprovider.yaml`
 7) Create a pod that mounts secrets from the key vault.\
 `kubectl create -f k8s-nginx-secrets.yaml`